Kipok/NeMo-Skills/visualization/Readme.md

 ```

 ### Statistics
 There are two types of statistics: "Custom Statistics" and "General Custom Statistics".
-Custom statistics apply to different runs of a single question.
+Custom statistics apply to different samples of a single question.
 There are some default custom statistics: "correct_responses", "wrong_responses", and "no_responses".
-General Custom Statistics apply to each run across all questions.
-Default general custom statistic - "overall number of runs"
+General Custom Statistics apply to each sample across all questions.
+Default general custom statistics - "dataset size", "overall number of samples" and "generations per sample"

 ![stats](/visualization/images/stats.png)